Business Loans

 • Business credit cards: A business credit card can be used for any business purchase, and the application process is relatively easy.
 If you go this route, look for a card with an introductory 0% APR.

-• Invoice financing: If you have a lot of cash tied up in your unpaid invoices, invoice financing allows you to leverage your outstanding invoices to get access to capital.
+• Invoice factoring: If you have a lot of cash tied up in your unpaid invoices, invoice financing allows you to leverage your outstanding invoices to get access to capital.

 The bottom line

 SBA microloans can help startups and small businesses access the capital they need.
-These loans are a good option for traditionally underserved borrowers, like women and minorities.
+These loans are a good option for traditionally underserved borrowers, like women and minorities, or low-income community businesses.
 If you’re interested in exploring your loan options, you can use Lendio to quickly compare loan offers from multiple lenders.

 Quickly compare loan offers from multiple lenders.